Five Nights at Freddy's poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Five Nights at Freddy's against these established plot points, we can identify how Emma Tammi utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Five Nights at Freddy's within the horror genre.

 Comparative Analysis